 - The interviewer (you) should listen 75% of the time.
 You should be talking about 25% of the interview.
 This is tough for some executives.
 However, if you talk more than you listen you are not learning the details you need to assess the person.
 Your decision will be much harder if the candidate hasn't had ample time to tell you their story. - Hypothetical questions are not valuable.
-Hypothetical questions like, "If "X" then what would you do?
+Hypothetical questions like, "If 'X' then what would you do?"
 Or "How would you handle this situation?" will only get you hypothetical answers.
 The candidate is pressured to guess what answer you want and give it.
 The solution is to ask the person what he or she HAS DONE instead of what he or she will do.
 This means asking about behaviors.
+So, ask:

-So, ask: - o "Tell me about a time when you had to ." - o "Give me an example of ." - o "We have a scenario that looks like this...have you experienced this before?
-If so, tell me about it." - Allow for time before you jump to conclusions based on your first impression.
+0 "Tell me about a time when you had to

+0 "Give me an example of ,,

+0 "We have a scenario that looks like thishave you experienced this before?
+If so, tell me abou

+it "

+- Allow for some time to pass before you jump to conclusions based on your first impression.
 This doesn't mean your initial impression is wrong, but it allows for time to elapse where you keep an open mind.
 Collect information, listen, and then decide. - Do not ask personal things about age, religion, race, marital or family status.
-Stick to work related topics as much as possible.
-You can ask about anything job related including ability to travel and overtime.
+Stick to work-related topics as much as possible.
+You can ask about anything job related including the ability to travel and overtime.